swalker-sada/anthos-practice/README.md

 ## Deploy the environment

 - Run the `build.sh` script from the root folder to set up the environment in GCP and AWS.
-The `build.sh` script installs the required tools in Cloud Shell as well as trigger a _cloudbuild_ job which in turn creates a number of resources in both GCP and AWS.
+The `build.sh` script installs the required tools in Cloud Shell and triggers a _cloudbuild_ job which creates a number of resources in both GCP and AWS.

 ```
 cd ${WORKDIR}/anthos-multicloud-workshop